 So, What's the Problem?

 The new Gutenberg update is an obvious reaction to the competitors of WordPress.
 It was created to rival the writing experience of Medium, and the quick and easy site building capabilities when using Wix and Squarespace.

 A project with the size of WordPress needs a clear roadmap directed by stronger leadership strong leadership.
 But sometimes the roadmap can start to be blocked by outside competitive influences to compete within the market, as a result of these roadblocks, decisions aren’t made in the best of interests.
 There should be no doubt that Wordpress' biggest concern is losing customers to competitors (like with any business).
 That's why Gutenberg was created as a strong attempt to attract new users to the platform.

 With this decision to introduce Gutenberg, WordPress is stepping away from the values that make WordPress well WordPress.
-The decision has caused Wordpress to move away from one of WordPress’ primary philosophies which is, "Clean, Lean and Mean" which states that the “core of WordPress will always provide a solid array of basic features.
+The decision has caused Wordpress to move away from one of WordPress’ primary philosophies which are, "Clean, Lean and Mean" which states that the “core of WordPress will always provide a solid array of basic features.
 It’s designed to be lean and fast and will always stay that way.”

 What We Learned

 Philosophically speaking, it feels like WordPress is returning to its roots as a blogging platform while cutting a swath through the decades of legacy plugin cruft.
 Kind of like when Disney bought Star Wars and decided the Expanded Universe was out of canon